 - Rather than lying to a curly question, you need to learn to answer cleverly

-In this article featured on the Daily Mail website, Michelle has revealed how to answer the toughest interview questions – including what are your weaknesses and how much is your current salary?
+In this article by Sophie Haslett and featured on the Daily Mail website, Michelle has revealed how to answer the toughest interview questions – including what are your weaknesses and how much is your current salary?

 If you’ve ever been asked why you are looking for a new job, you’ll know that while it’s uncomfortable to tell the truth, it can be even harder to lie under pressure.

 An expert at Seek revealed exactly how you should tackle a curly interview question – and how you can frame your answer without having to fib.

 Question one: Why are you looking for a new job?

 Everyone hates being asked why they are looking for a new job.